Meet the Board & Staff

 You can reach John Leo at jl.muething@cliftonculturalarts.org.

-Emily Versoza – Office Coordinator
+Emily Versoza – Gallery Coordinator

 Emily Versoza joined the CCAC team in July of 2017.
 Previously, Emily attended the Art Academy of Cincinnati, graduating in 2013 with a degree in Fine Art and Art History, and dedicated much of the years in between to cultivating her own studio practice.
 Born and raised in Clifton, Emily is delighted to be able to be a participant (in a more behind the scenes capacity) in the arts community of Cincinnati.